-Despite her denials to the contrary, the authorities were convinced that she was an agent of the CIA, and the authorities indicated to her that the only way they would believe she was not a CIA agent was if she renounced her U.S. citizenship and became a Ugandan citizen, and in that event, she would be left alone: otherwise her presence and activities as a citizen of the United States were undesirable to the government and she would be required to leave Uganda, without her husband and four children.
-After several more months of intensified harassment and threats, Mrs. decided that for her own and her family's mental and physical health, and to avoid being forced out of Uganda without her family, she would give up her U.S. citizenship.
+...
+Despite her denials to the contrary, the authorities were convinced that she was an agent of the CIA, and the authorities indicated to her that the only way they would believe she was not a CIA agent was if she renounced her U.S. citizenship and became a Ugandan citizen, and in that event, she would be left alone; otherwise her presence and activities as a citizen of the United States were undesirable to the government and she would be required to leave Uganda, without her husband and four children.
+After several more months of intensified harassment and threats, Mrs. A decided that for her own and her family's mental and physical health, and to avoid being forced out of Uganda without her family, she

+2/ Transcript of Hearing in the Matter of C M

+A before the Board of Appellate Review, June 2, 1987

+(hereafter referred to as "TR").
+TR 31.

+would give up her U.S. citizenship.
 She approached the American Embassy and spoke to an Embassy official.

-^{2/} Transcript of Hearing in the Matter of Camille Moore Aliker before the Board of Appellate Review, June 2, 1987 '(hereafter referred to as "TR").
-TR 31.

-January 6, 1970 appellant made On а renunciation of her nationality before a consular officer at the United States Embassy in Kampala.
-The record shows that the consular officer who conducted the proceedings asked appellant before she made oath to read a statement of which set forth in pertinent part understanding appellant decided voluntarily to exercise her right to renounce her nationality; that she realized renunciation would make her an alien under United States law; that the serious consequences of renunciation had been explained to her by the consular officer and that she understood fully those consequences.
+January 6, 1970 appellant On made renunciation of her nationality before a consular officer at the United States Embassy in Kampala.
+The record shows that the consular officer who conducted the proceedings asked appellant before she made oath to read a statement of understanding which set forth in pertinent part that appellant decided voluntarily to exercise her renounce her nationality; that she realized renunciation would make her an alien under United States law; that the serious consequences of renunciation had been explained to her by the consular officer and that she understood fully those consequences.
 Appellant then signed the statement and made the oath of renunciation.
 She also made a written declaration setting forth why she renounced her United States nationality which read as follows: